Alopex6414/Cerasus/README.md

      * #### *`DirectSafe` class is used for resource security between threads.
 The same as DirectThread, it is not necessary to delete the CriticalSection after the DirectSafe class exits, can be used multiple times.*
     &nbsp;
   * ### CerasusClass
+     * #### *`Cerasusfps` class is mainly used to calculate the frame rate of D3DX rendering, and is drawn on the window to detect whether the game has dropped frames.*
     &nbsp;
   * ### SakuraClass
     &nbsp;